Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Conclusion

 \section{Conclusion}

 \Label{sec:conclusion}

-We have addressed approximation conversion problems of probability distributions by deterministic and majorization conversions under a permissible accuracy.
-We have found that two conversion methods are related as in (\ref{fidelity ineq})-(\ref{number ineq}) and have derived the asymptotic expansion of the maximum convertible number up to the order $\sqrt{n}$ for the both kinds of conversion problems between two i.i.d. probability distributions.
+We have addressed approximation conversion problems of probability distributions by deterministic and majorization conversions.
+We have found that two conversion methods are related as in (\ref{fidelity ineq})-(\ref{number ineq}) and have derived the asymptotic expansion of the maximum conversion number up to the order $\sqrt{n}$ for the both kinds of conversion problems between two i.i.d. probability distributions.
 To derive the computable form of the second-order rate of the asymptotic expansion, the problem has been divided into the uniform case and the non-uniform case.
-However, we note that the maximum convertible numbers for two kinds of conversions are equivalent to each other in all cases up to the order $\sqrt{n}$ as stated in Theorem \ref{thm.gen}.
+However, we note that the maximum conversion numbers for two kinds of conversions are equivalent to each other in all cases up to the order $\sqrt{n}$ as stated in Theorem \ref{thm.gen}.
 A key to derive the asymptotic expansion is to introduce Rayleigh-normal distribution and to investigate its properties.
-In particular, the optimal conversion rate is described by the Rayleigh-normal distribution function (or the maximum continuous fidelity) for the non-uniform case.
-Thereafter, as applications to quantum information theory, we have addressed LOCC conversion problem between bipartite entangled pure states including entanglement concentration and entanglement dilution.
-Then, we have derived the asymptotic expansion of the maximum convertible number using the results for majorization conversion of probability distributions.
-In particular, we have clarified the relation between the second-order rate and the accuracy of LOCC conversion.
+In particular, the optimal second-order conversion rate is described by the Rayleigh-normal distribution function for the non-uniform case.
+Thereafter, as applications to quantum information theory, we have addressed LOCC conversion problem between bipartite pure entangled states including entanglement concentration and entanglement dilution.
+Then, we have derived the asymptotic expansion of the maximum conversion number using the results for majorization conversion of probability distributions.
+In particular, we have clarified the relation between the second-order conversion rate and the accuracy of LOCC conversion.
 As a special case, we have introduced the notion of LOCC cloning with the perfect knowledge.
 Using the results for LOCC conversion, we have derived the rate of the incremental copies and the optimal coefficient in this setting.